polkadot-developers/polkadot-docs/develop/smart-contracts/overview.md

 ## Introduction

-Polkadot is a chain specifically designed to service other chains.
-As a result, developers cannot deploy smart contract applications directly to Polkadot.

-Therefore, developers looking to build smart contract applications in Polkadot need to leverage the smart contract functionality that chains in the ecosystem offer.
-Developers can generally choose between two main development paths within the ecosystem.
+Polkadot is designed to support an ecosystem of parachains, rather than hosting smart contracts directly.
+Developers aiming to build smart contract applications on Polkadot rely on parachains within the ecosystem that provide smart contract functionality.

+This guide outlines the primary approaches to developing smart contracts in the Polkadot ecosystem:

-On one end, developers can leverage Wasm-based smart contracts chains that support [ink!](https://use.ink/){target=\_blank}, a Rust-based smart contract language that acts as an embedded domain-specific language (eDSL) for Rust.
-This allows developers to benefit from Rust's syntax, type safety, memory safety, and extensive tooling.
+- **Wasm-based smart contracts** - using [ink!](https://use.ink/){target=\_blank}, a Rust-based embedded domain-specific language (eDSL), enabling developers to leverage Rust’s safety and tooling

-Conversely, developers can deploy smart contracts on EVM-compatible chains that Polkadot secures.
-Due to EVM compatibility, developers can use any smart contract language that compiles to EVM bytecode, like [Solidity](https://soliditylang.org/){target=\_blank} and [Vyper](https://vyperlang.org/){target=\_blank}.
-Additionally, popular wallets like [MetaMask](https://metamask.io/){target=\_blank} can be connected and developers can leverage tools they are familiar with, like [Remix](https://remix.ethereum.org/){target=\_blank}, [Hardhat](https://hardhat.org/){target=\_blank}, [Foundry](https://getfoundry.sh/){target=\_blank}, among others.

-This guide highlights some differences between building smart contract applications or parachains within Polkadot's scalable and interoperable framework.
-It also explores the different development paths for smart contract developers on Polkadot.
+- **EVM-compatible contracts** - which support languages like [Solidity](https://soliditylang.org/){target=\_blank} and [Vyper](https://vyperlang.org/){target=\_blank}, offering compatibility with popular Ethereum tools and wallets
+- **PolkaVM compatible contracts** - which support Solidity and Rust while maintaining compatibility with Ethereum based tools

+You'll explore the key differences between these development paths, along with considerations for parachain developers integrating smart contract functionality.

 !!!info "Parachain Developer?"
     If you are a parachain developer looking to add smart contract functionality to your chain, please refer to the [Add Smart Contract Functionality](/develop/blockchains/custom-blockchains/add-smart-contract-functionality/){target=\_blank} page, which covers both Wasm and EVM-based contract implementations.

 ## Smart Contracts Versus Parachains

-In a smart contract, you create a program that executes specific logic isolated to the chain on which it is being executed.
-All the logic executed is bound to the same state transition rules given by the underlying virtual machine (VM).
+A smart contract is a program that executes specific logic isolated to the chain on which it is being executed.
+All the logic executed is bound to the same state transition rules determined by the underlying virtual machine (VM).
 Consequently, smart contracts are more streamlined to develop, and programs can easily interact with each other through similar interfaces.

 ``` mermaid
 flowchart LR